ravi-kumar7/documentation/docs/bank-connect/android-client.md

-# Bank Connect: Android Client SDK
+# BankConnect: Android Client SDK
 The Android Client SDK helps user submits their bank statements via upload or net banking credentials in your Android application.

 ## See in action